 - We are not a big “business”.
 It’s just my husband and I doing everything to raise you an amazing puppy.
 We do not have employees.
 My husband helps with clean up, building/maintenance, feeding, etc. I am the midwife, blog post/website writer, in charge of correspondence, vet appointments, puppy care, dog training, photography, etc.

 - We have a very informative website.
 I try to have as much organized information on there to make this journey easy and helpful for each person.

 - I’m super transparent about what goes on here (maybe too much sometimes); sharing the good, the bad, the funny, and the yucky stuff.

 - I try to be really good at communication and getting back to people via their emails, phone calls, application responses etc. But please remember I am human and occasionally miss something, so don’t give up on me.
 Just try again!

-- We are on the “approved breeders” list in the Facebook Cavapoodles group, have a testimonial page on our website from happy adopters and a list of references should anyone want to talk with one of our adopters.
+- We are on the “approved breeders” list in a number of the Facebook Cavapoo groups, have a testimonial page on our website from happy adopters and a list of references should anyone want to talk with one of our adopters.